 Your therapist will be present for support and to guide you through any recommended relaxation exercises.

-You will be invited to use an eye mask to facilitate and enhance the experience, and to help you maintain an internal focus.
+You will use an eye mask to facilitate and enhance the experience, and to help you maintain an internal focus.
 You will spend much of the session “going inside” or focusing on your internal experience.
 However, your therapist will check in with you periodically throughout your experience and may ask you questions from time to time.

 You’ll remain consciously aware of where you are and responsive to your surroundings.